-Complete: Examinees must provide all the information requested to receive credit.
+- Complete: examinees must provide all the information requested to receive credit.
 The examinee must not leave out information that was included in the passage and could reasonably be expected as part of an answer to the question being asked.
-If, based on the above passage, there had been a question "What action was taken by the government of Treden?" a complete answer would include all the information about the government starting a program to resettle refugees from camps near the Norlandian border to vacant apartment buildings in the capital.
+If, based on the above passage, there had been a question "What action was taken by the government of Treden?" a complete answer would include all of the information that the government started a program to resettle refugees from camps near the Norlandian border to vacant apartment buildings in the capital.
 It would not be acceptable simply to write, "The government started a program," or "The government helped some refugees," or "The government supplied some people with apartments."
-Where the question is in two parts, such as "What action was taken by the government of Treden AND what was the reason for its action?" both parts must be answered; i.e., the examinee must say both what action was taken and why the action was taken in order to receive credit.

-Concise: Examinees should not write more than is called for by the question.
+Where the question is in two parts, such as "What action was taken by the government of Treden and what was the reason for its action?", both parts must be answered; i.e. the examinee must say both what action was taken and why the action was taken in order to receive credit. - Concise: examinees should not write more than is called for by the question.
 The amount called for by questions tends to increase as the length and difficulty of the passages increases; nevertheless, examinees are not expected to write essays.
-Answers should not be

-'padded.'
-As long as the answer is complete, depending on the question, it might be written in a sentence or even just a phrase.

-Relevant: Examinees should not include information that does not answer the question, even if that information appears in the passage; the examinee's entire answer should relate directly to the question being asked.
-Examinees are not expected to write a word-for-word translation of large parts of the passage or even of the entire passage in response to a question.
+As long as the answer is complete (see above), if it can be written in a sentence or even just a phrase, it should not be "padded." - Relevant: examinees should not include information that does not answer the question, even if that information appears in the passage; the examinee's entire answer should relate directly to the question being asked.
+Examinees are not expected to write a word-for-word translation of large parts of the passage or

-With regard to the example passage cited above, if the question asks for the reason for the government's action, the examinee should not offer a translation of the last five sentences of the passage; even though that part of the passage contains the critical information, it also contains some extraneous information.

-Sense: The examinee's response should make sense as an answer to the question asked.
-Examinees who use the text box for note-taking should ensure that they end up with a coherent answer that appears somewhere within the text box and that can be understood by an English-speaking rater.

-Translation: As noted above, translation of the entire passage is not acceptable as the answer to any single question.
+- Sense: the examinee's response should make sense as an answer to the question asked.
+Examinees who use the text box for note-taking should ensure that they end up with a coherent answer that appears somewhere within the text box and that can be understood by an English-speaking rater. - Translation: As noted above, translation of the entire passage is not acceptable as the answer to any single question.
 Additionally, the strategy of translating pieces of the passage as answers to questions should be used with caution.
 It is common for questions to require inferences from what is directly stated in the passage or the synthesis of ideas and information from various parts of the passage, especially as the passages become longer and more difficult.
-Therefore, the answer to a question is sometimes not to be found in one or two key sentences or sections of the passage.

-Time management: On the DLPT5, the examinee controls the amount of time used to answer a question.
+Therefore, the answer to a question is sometimes not to be found in one or two key sentences or sections of the passage. - Time management: In both the Reading section and the Listening section, the examinee controls the amount of time used to answer a question.
 It is therefore the examinee's responsibility to monitor time usage while answering and to manage time spent during the overall test.
 The examinee should not spend too much time on any one answer.
-Also, because of the way the DLPT5 CRT is scored, the examinee should use the time carefully to ensure that all of the questions at or below his or her ability are answered thoroughly.
+Also, because of the way the test is scored, the examinee should use the time carefully to ensure that all of the questions at or below his or her ability are answered thoroughly.
 For the Upper-Range Test, examinees should ensure that, for any particular passage, all of the questions related to that passage are answered.

-Part 2 Test Procedures
+Test Procedures